 - "Off-the-line acceleration is not the Mazda5's strength, but it redeems itself with its ability to hug corners and transmit road feel without compromising overall comfort." -- Kelley Blue Book

 - "Speed is another issue.
 The 5 seems to operate on its own schedule." -- New York Times (2012)

 Handling and Braking

 Reviewers say the best thing about the Mazda5's performance is the way it handles.
-They report that its small size make it feel quick and nimble around town, and that it can even be a bit sporty.
-A few reviewers point out that its ride isn't as smooth as other minivans, but others say it’s a price they're willing to pay for great handling.
+They report that its small size makes it feel quick and nimble around town, and that it can even be a bit sporty.
+A few reviewers point out that its ride isn't as smooth as other minivans', but others say it’s a price they're willing to pay for great handling.

 - "Mazda 5 is surprisingly sporty.
 Grip is good and body lean is modest in corners.
 The responsive steering provides good road feel, and a tight turning circle aids in close-quarters maneuvering.
 Strong crosswinds induce a bit of wander, but nothing that we would consider excessive." -- Consumer Guide

 - "Among the 2013 Mazda5's pragmatic highlights is its ease in parking lots.
 At nearly the same length - actually a smidge shorter - as the Mazda3 compact sedan on which it's based, the Mazda5 is a snap to maneuver." -- Kelley Blue Book